zouvier/COVID-19-HEAT-MAP/README.md

 # COVID-19-HEAT-MAP
-Heat map of covid-19 showing the infection rate of each country along with the death, the date and etc. The current updated version can be viewed on my website https://www.zoumanacisse.com/map (updated daily)
+Heat map of covid-19 showing the infection rate of each country along with the death, the date and etc. The current updated version can be viewed on my website https://www.zoumanacisse.com/map

 TODO: - allow user to change the date of the depicted data through the web page